just-buildsystem/justbuild/doc/concepts/blob-splitting.md

 fall back to fetch the entire blob.
-Otherwise, blob splitting was successful and the remote server returns an ordered list of `chunk_digests` and guarantees that the chunks are available in its CAS and that the concatention of all chunks in the given order will result in the requested blob.
+Otherwise, blob splitting was successful and the remote server returns an ordered list of `chunk_digests` and guarantees that the chunks are available in its CAS and that the concatenation of all chunks in the given order will result in the requested blob.
 The client checks which chunks are available locally, fetches only the locally missing chunks from the remote side via the `BatchReadBlobs` rpc or the `ByteStream` API, and assembles the